pingidentity/pingdirectory-go-client/configurationapi/docs/CustomLoggedStatsResponse.md

 ### NewCustomLoggedStatsResponse

-`func NewCustomLoggedStatsResponse(id string, enabled bool, monitorObjectclass string, attributeToLog []string, statisticType []EnumcustomLoggedStatsStatisticTypeProp, ) *CustomLoggedStatsResponse`
+`func NewCustomLoggedStatsResponse(id string, schemas []EnumcustomLoggedStatsSchemaUrn, enabled bool, monitorObjectclass string, attributeToLog []string, statisticType []EnumcustomLoggedStatsStatisticTypeProp, ) *CustomLoggedStatsResponse`

 NewCustomLoggedStatsResponse instantiates a new CustomLoggedStatsResponse object This constructor will assign default values to properties that have it defined,